eleanorfrajka/seasenselib/README.md

 ## CLI Usage

-You can use the tool for reading, converting, and plotting CTD data based on Seabird CNV files.
+You can use the library for reading, converting, and plotting data based on different sensor files.
 This chapter describes how to run the program from CLI.

 After installing as a Python package, you can run it via CLI by just using the package name: